Tuesday, April 23, 2024

 As the tram ascended, Lewis researched the castle online and announced that the Guinness Book of World Records proclaimed it to be the world’s largest “coherent castle”.
 Wow!

 The Summer Palace was a royal property, and it is still the purist Renaissance building in the country.
-It’s the one of finest pieces of Renaissance-era architecture outside of Italy!
-Emperor Ferdinand hired Italians to do it, and he dedicated it to his wife, Anne: a princess of the King of Bohemia & Hungary.
-(When the Renaissance spread from Southern Europe, Prague was its first destination… and the city embraced it).
+It’s one of finest pieces of Renaissance-era architecture outside of Italy!
+King Ferdinand hired Italians to do it, and he dedicated it to his wife, Anne: a princess of the King of Bohemia & Hungary.
+When the Renaissance spread from Southern Europe, Prague was its first destination… and the city embraced it!
 During the centuries, the Summer Palace was used to entertain royal guests, provide a tranquil oasis for royalty, and it sustained an astronomy observatory.
 The fountain is original from 1573!

-The road is separated from the castle by Stag Moat: a natural ravine of 8 hectares.
+The road is separated from the castle by Stag Moat: a natural ravine.

 When defense of the castle wasn’t a concern, the moat was reduced to a stream.

 Since 1962, the entire area of the castle is protected as a National Cultural Monument.
 Near the former Slechtova Restaurant is a Water House decorated with a royal crown.
 It’s the opening to the underground tunnels that Rudolf II commissioned as a secretive engineering project to make a water conduit.
-Existing since the late 1500s, it was intended to help the animals thrive in Stromovka Park (Royal Deer Park).
+Existing since the late 1500s, it was intended to help the animals thrive in Stromovka Park: the Royal Deer Park that began in 1320.
 The tunnel stretches for 1,102 meters!
+(That 250-acre park is still a national favorite).

 Underground, the land contained a huge Slavic graveyard from the 900s—including many courtiers of the princely court.
 Emperor Rudolf II put farm buildings there and bred “imperial pheasants”.